Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 What happens in the background is that while the tool tracks your keywords across millions of online sources, it also creates ample data analytics based on the results.

-For instance, you could learn which channels your audience already uses the most to discuss a certain topic.
+For instance, you could learn which channels your audience uses most to discuss a certain topic.
 Then, amplify your marketing efforts there.

 Or, you could detect that your brand sentiment changes over time, depending on which type of content you post.

-It all comes down to actually listening to your audience’s needs, interests, and preferences.
-Thus you can optimize your efforts in order to ensure the best results.
+It all comes down to listening to your audience’s needs, interests, and preferences.
+Thus you can optimize your efforts to ensure the best results.

 #4 Crisis management and prevention